tombarton/botbuilder-forms/README.md

 * {array} entities - An array of entity data that been returned from LUIS.
 * {array} requirements - An array of entity titles that you want to detect.
-* {boolean} threshold - The minimum LUIS confidence threshold that you want each entity to meet.
+* {integer} threshold - The minimum LUIS confidence threshold that you want each entity to meet.
 * {function} callback - A callback to return the results.

  It can be used as following: